markreveley/sunvox-rust-clap-test/README.md

 - **FL Studio** (Windows)
 - And others supporting the CLAP format

-### What to Expect (Phase 1)
+### What to Expect (Current State)
 Currently, the plugin:
-- Appears as "SunVox CLAP" in the plugin browser
+- ✅ Appears as "SunVox CLAP" in the plugin browser
-- Can be instantiated multiple times
+- ✅ Can be instantiated multiple times
-- Passes audio through without modification (no processing yet)
-- Does not crash or cause audio glitches
+- ✅ Does not crash or cause audio glitches

-This is the foundation for Phase 2, where SunVox audio generation will be integrated.
+- ⚠️ **On macOS ARM64**: SunVox init fails → generates test tone instead
+- ⚠️ **On other platforms**: May work if SunVox supports them

+**Note**: SunVox integration code exists but cannot run due to ARM64 library bug (error 0x20103).
+Plugin gracefully falls back to test tone generation.

 ## Plugin Details